mitranim/wordplay/readme.md

 differnet © LJ

-soup opera (the kind you watch over dinner) © LR
+soup opera (the kind you watch over dinner) © VA

 projectory (estimated travel path) © M

-meteore © LR
+meteore © VA

 abscent (maybe when you lost your sense of smell?) © LJ